leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/selecting.rst

    :class: refbox

    :Mode:      Object Mode
-   :Menu:      :menuselection:`Select --> Select All by Type...`
+   :Menu:      :menuselection:`Select --> Select All by Type`

 With this tool, it becomes possible to select objects of a certain type in one go.

-The types are Mesh, Curve, Surface, Meta, Font, Armature, Lattice, Empty, Camera, Light, Speaker.
+For a description of all object types see :doc:`Object Types </scene_layout/object/types>`

 .. _bpy.ops.object.select_camera: